vdudejon/vdudejon.github.io/_drafts/2021-05-20-vcloud-vcpu-speed-limits.md

 permalink: vcloud-vcpu-costop.html
 description: Some Description
 date: 2021-05-20 9:00:00
-tags: vloud hpc
+tags: vcloud hpc
-published: false
+published: true
 ---
 I've been running VM performance tests in vCloud Director, and noticed something strange when the VMs are at 100% CPU utilization even when they're the only VM on the ESXi host.
 For example, I had a 48 vCPU VM running on a 48-core ESXi host.
 At 100% CPU utilization, there was about 20% co-stop as reported by vROps.